-Summary: Should you accept the role of an estate executor?
+Should you accept the role of an estate executor?
 Siedentopf Law explains the qualifications under Georgia Law, the skills needed, resources available to executors, as well as other issues to consider.
 We also take a look at what may happen if you turn down the role.

-You may be surprised to learn that a friend or family member wants you to serve as estate executor, or that you have already been named executor in someone’s will.
-On one hand, you might feel like it is an honor to be selected; you have the opportunity to help carry out a person’s final wishes.
-On the other hand, you might also feel slightly burdened by the selection and that this is an obligation to which you cannot say “no.” But there are options.
-Serving as an executor is up to you, and you should make your decisions based your own individual situation, as well as the overall demands of the role.
-Here are a few questions to consider:
+You may be surprised to learn that a friend or family member wants you to serve as estate executor, or that you have already been named executor in someone’s Will.
+On one hand, you might feel like it is an honor to be selected– you have the opportunity to help carry out a person’s final wishes!
+On the other hand, you might also feel burdened by the selection and feel pressured to say yes, even though you’d prefer to say no.

 Do you have the skills needed to serve as executor?

 There are additional personal factors in serving as an executor, namely, your relationship with the beneficiaries and proximity to the estate.
-Probating a will and dividing assets can be strenuous when there are personal conflicts, so it is important to be cognizant of your involvement with the beneficiaries.
+Probating a Will and dividing assets can be strenuous when there are personal conflicts, so it is important to be cognizant of your involvement with the beneficiaries.
 Do you get along with everyone?
-Are there family or friends who you foresee will make the process more difficult?
-Also, if you live far away from the decedent’s property, you might spend a lot of time traveling back and forth.
-Executors also need to be willing and available to appear in court if needed.
-(But you can hire an attorney to help with the court process and appearances).

-Concerning finances, as stated previously, the executor can use estate funds to pay for professional services.
+Are there family or friends who may make the process more difficult?
+Do you live far from the decedent’s property?
+Keep in mind that you may spend a lot of time traveling back and forth.
+And sometimes executors need to be available to appear in Court.
+But remember, as stated previously, the executor can use estate funds to pay for professional services.

 Executors are also entitled to collect payment for their services.
-This is a complex process; however, because executor’s fees in Georgia are calculated under a very complex statute, and you will probably need an attorney to help you with those calculations.
+Determining this compensation is a complicated process, however, because executor’s fees in Georgia are calculated under a very complex statute, and you will probably need an attorney to help you with those calculations.